-The Local History and Archives collection exists to:
+The Local History and Archives collections exists to:

-- Collect, preserve and make accessible materials which illustrate the history of the Hamilton area and its peoples.
-The Archives collect and provides access to documentary heritage that makes a significant contribution to an understanding of the development of the City, its natural and built environment, its culture and the people who lived, worked, and had an impact upon the Hamilton area. - Collect and preserve archival materials created by the Hamilton Public Library which illustrate the growth and development of the Hamilton Public Library, both before and after incorporation, or which pertain in whole or in part to activities within the Hamilton Public Library. - Arrange and describe these materials according to archival principles and make them accessible to the general public on a regular basis, unless access is restricted by legal requirements, Library Board policy or written agreement with the donor. - Provide adequate and appropriate conditions for the storage, protection and preservation of archival material. - Provide reference services to individuals, organizations, the municipal government, or other groups interested in the activities and holdings of Local History and Archives. - Facilitate digitization projects, exhibition, outreach and programming to increase public awareness of the Hamilton area and its peoples, history and development.
+- Acquire, preserve and make accessible materials which illustrate the history of the Hamilton area and its peoples.
+The Archives collect and provides access to cultural heritage that makes a significant contribution to an understanding of the development of the City, its natural and built environments, its cultures and the people who lived, worked, and had an impact upon the Hamilton area. - Acquire and preserve archival materials created by the Hamilton Public Library which illustrate the growth and development of the Library, including archival material identified through the corporate Records Management program. - Manage and preserve defined Special Collections representing past collecting priorities of the Library including art, local government documents, Canadian history and rare books. - Arrange and describe these materials according to archival principles and best practices to make them accessible to the public, unless access is restricted by legal requirements, Library Board policy or written agreement with the donor. - Provide adequate and appropriate conditions for the storage, protection and preservation of analog and digital archival material. - Provide reference and access services to individuals, organizations, or other groups interested in the holdings of Local History and Archives. - Facilitate digitization projects, exhibition, outreach and programming to increase public awareness of the Hamilton area and its peoples, history and development.

 The ultimate responsibility for the management of Local History and Archives is with the Chief Librarian acting in accordance with the general policies established by the Library Board.
-In practice, this authority is delegated to the Director of Collections and the Manager of Local History and Archives.
+In practice, this authority is delegated to the Director, Collections and Program Development and the Manager, Local History and Archives.